Bella Sember

-Bella Victoria Sember (born September 10, 2003) is an American professional soccer player who plays as a midfielder for Elitettan club KIF Örebro.
+Bella Victoria Sember (born September 10, 2003) is an American professional soccer player who plays as a midfielder for Damallsvenskan club Eskilstuna United.
 She played college soccer for the North Carolina Tar Heels, winning the 2024 national championship.
+She began her professional career with Swedish club KIF Örebro in 2025.

 Early life

 Sember grew up in Centerport, New York, the oldest of four children born to Dana Porciello and Paul Sember.
-She attended Harborfields High School in Greenlawn, New York.
+She began playing soccer when she was three.
 She played club soccer for New York City FC's academy.
-She also played futsal and was called into the futsal youth national team in 2015, 2023 and 2024.
-She committed to the University of North Carolina as a freshman.
+She also played futsal and was called into the futsal youth national team in 2015, 2023, and 2024.
+She committed to the University of North Carolina during her freshman year at Harborfields High School in Greenlawn, New York.

 College career

 Sember scored 2 goals in 32 appearances off the bench during her first two seasons with the North Carolina Tar Heels.
 She was an unused substitute as a sophomore in the 2022 national title game, where North Carolina lost to UCLA.
 In her junior season in 2023, she appeared in all 23 games (1 start) and scored 3 goals with 1 assist.
 She scored two goals during the NCAA tournament, including the lone goal against Texas Tech in the third round, as North Carolina reached the quarterfinals.

 Sember played a bigger role in her senior season in 2024, becoming one of the team's captains after only 12 players returned to the team.
 She appeared in all 27 games (23 starts) and scored a team-third-high 8 goals (half of them penalties) with 4 assists.
-In the NCAA tournament, she opened scoring with a penalty against USC Upstate in the first round.
+In the NCAA tournament, she opened scoring with a penalty in the first round.
 She started the first four games of the tournament, before seeing limited minutes in the semifinal and final, as North Carolina won their 23rd national title and first since 2012.

 While in college, Sember played during the summer with the WPSL's Downtown United Soccer Club in 2021 and 2022, the USL W League's Long Island Rough Riders in 2023, and the USL W League champion North Carolina Courage U23 in 2024.
 She also helped the US Women–sponsored team win the Soccer Tournament 2024, scoring in the final and several games leading up to the final.